vans163/crdt/README.md

   - a master logic node
     - responsible to validate the crdt merges
     - responsible to syncronize with the persistent database
+    - responsible for replication rules
+    - responsible for basic access levels
     - currently waiting for R20 distributed erlang changes
     - no idea how to implement node pooling right now
     - the above will be removed time come

 ## Usage
 ### merge/3, merge/4